 In the summer of 1964, a geographer by the name of Donald R. Currey was doing research on ice age glaciology in the moraines of Wheeler Peak.
-He was granted permission from the United States Forest Service to take core samples from numerous bristlecone pines growing in a grove beneath Wheeler Peak to try and age the glacial features these ancient trees grow on.
-Currey was studying the variations in width of the rings of bristlecone pine trees, which were believed to be over 4,000 years old, to determine patterns of good and bad growing seasons in the past.
-Due to their old age, these trees act as climatic vaults, storing thousands of years of weather data within their rings.This method of research is valuable to the study of climate change.
+He was granted permission from the United States Forest Service to take core samples from numerous bristlecone pines growing in a grove beneath Wheeler Peak, so he could try to find the age of the glacial features those trees were growing on top of.
+Currey was studying the different widths of the rings inside these bristlecone pines, which were believed to be over 4,000 years old, to determine patterns of good and bad growing seasons in the past.
+Because of their old age, these trees act as climatic vaults, storing thousands of years of weather data within their rings.This method of research is valuable to the study of climate change.

-According to ancient Greek myths, Prometheus was an immortal who brought fire (symbolic of knowledge) to humans.
-Prometheus the bristlecone pine also imparted much knowledge to humans.
+According to ancient Greek myths, Prometheus was an immortal who brought fire (a symbol of knowledge) to humans.
+Prometheus the bristlecone pine also imparted a lot of knowledge to humans.
 Information gained by studying this significant tree added to the knowledge of carbon dating (which is valuable to archeologists and paleontologists) and climate data.
 Bristlecone pines are now protected on federal lands.

-The stump of Prometheus is all that remains of the ancient giant within the grove.
-If you would like to travel through history by counting the rings of Prometheus, you can do so at the Great Basin National Park visitor center.
+The stump of Prometheus is all that remains of the ancient tree within the grove.
+If you would like to travel through history by counting the rings of Prometheus, you can do so at the Great Basin Visitor Center.